binaryphile/binaryphile.github.io/_posts/2018-10-08-approach-bash-like-a-developer-part-31-getopt.md

-The other option is to enhance the *parseopts* function to take our definition of the options, redefine them itself using *getopt*'s format so it can call *getopt*, then do so, all behind the scenes.
+The other option is to enhance the *parseopts* function to take our definition of the options, redefine them itself using *getopt*'s format so it can call *getopt* and then do so, all behind the scenes.

 I won't go through the tdd'ing of option 2 at this point, but will instead go straight to the punchline: